CC-IS/2021-027-Access-Control/README.md

 "KeyFile" : the path to the Credentials file, we suggest it to be /boot/Credentials.Json because you can easily transfer the Credentials to the boot directory from your computer.
 "sheetName" : the name of the subsheet if you are using the default sheet name should be "Sheet1" 10- Move both the config.json file and the Credentials.Json files to your boot directory.

+**Setting up the Arudino**
+1- Make sure you have the Arduino enrironment setup from [here](https://www.arduino.cc/en/software) 2- Download the ArduinoProgram/hardwareController folder from this repo.
+3- open hardwareController.ino using the IDE, connect the arduino to your computer, select the port and board type from tools, and upload the code to the arduino.

+**Hardware Configuration**